antonioIannotta/LSS-documentation/docs/implementation.md

 ## Frontend
-Here we will discuss the implementation details of the frontend.
-The frontend uses a great number of libraries and frameworks among which we can find:
+In this paragraph we discuss the implementation details of the frontend, which uses a great number of libraries and frameworks such as:
 * [Jetpack Compose](https://developer.android.com/jetpack/compose);
 * [Koin](https://insert-koin.io);
 * [KotlinX Serialization](https://github.com/Kotlin/kotlinx.serialization);
 * [KotlinX DateTime](https://github.com/Kotlin/kotlinx-datetime);
 * [Retrofit](https://square.github.io/retrofit/);
 * [Google Maps SDK](https://developers.google.com/maps/documentation/android-sdk/maps-compose).
-In the following paragraphs, we will try to present each one of these libraries and say why we think each one is a good fit for the app.
+At this point we try to present these libraries and we discuss why we think each one is a good fit for the app.

 ### Jetpack Compose
 Jetpack Compose was chosen as the UI toolkit for building the app.
 It allows developers to get rid of XML layout files and use newer, easier-to-test declarative UIs.
-XML layouts forced us to use a lot of different files, and deal with lower-level stuff like view id.
-Moreover, even if it's pretty young it is greatly integrated with the Android ecosystem and already offers wrappers for all the common functionality needed.
-Finally, even if it's not needed for this project, it provides multiplatform support, so it can be deployed also to Web and Desktop platforms.
+XML layouts force us to use a lot of different files and deal with lower-level things like view id.
+Moreover, even if Jetpack Compose is quite young, it is greatly integrated with the Android ecosystem and already offers wrappers for all the common functionality needed.
+Finally, it provides multiplatform support, so it can be deployed also to Web and Desktop platforms, even if that is not necessary for this project.

 ```kotlin
 Column(